-- 3.1 This chapter ultimately derives from the Merger Procedures Guidance Note issued by the Commission11 in May 1999.
+3.1 This chapter ultimately derives from the Merger Procedures Guidance Note issued by the Commission(3) in May 1999.
 It gives guidance on the requirements of the 1986 Act, as amended.
-Under FSMA certain functions of the Commission were transferred to the Financial Services Authority and subsequently, to the FCA12 and PRA. - 3.2 This chapter is not intended to be exhaustive and is not a substitute for looking at the 1986 Act as amended and the Mergers the statement required by Schedule 17 to the 1986 Act to be sent in or with the notice of the meeting at which the Transfer Resolutions are to be considered or, if a Transfer Summary is sent, made available to every member entitled to notice of a meeting of the society the Building Societies Commission
+Under FSMA certain functions of the Commission were transferred to the Financial Services Authority and subsequently, to the FCA(4) and PRA.

-[Note: the functions of the Bank of England under the Banking Act 1987, which was repealed by the Act, were transferred to the Authority by the Bank of England Act 1998.
-Similarly, the functions of the Commission, and of the Central Office of the Registry of Friendly Societies were transferred to the Authority by and under the Act.]
-12 the Financial Conduct Authority
+- (1) The Regulation of the European Parliament and of the Council of 19th July 2002 on the application of international accounting standards (1606/2002/EC). - (2) The statement required by Schedule 17 to the 1986 Act to be sent in or with the notice of the meeting at which the Transfer Resolutions are to be considered or, if a Transfer Summary is sent, made available to every member entitled to notice of a meeting of the society. - (3) The Building Societies Commission.
+Note: the functions of the Bank of England under the Banking Act 1987, which was repealed by the Act, were transferred to the Authority by the Bank of England Act 1998.
+Similarly, the functions of the Commission, and of the Central Office of the Registry of Friendly Societies were transferred to the Authority by and under the Act.